keyboardio/schematics/design_changes.md

 - [ ] We SHOULD increase the enclosure thickness around the edges by 2mm - this was requested by a CNC vendor.
 We SHOULD do this by shrinking the size of the bottom plate and the enclosure cutout, rather than by increasing the size of the enclosure

 - [ ] We MAY resculpt the butterfly of the enclosure for aesthetic (and practical) purposes.
 The current design lacks a geometric symmetry that might be desirable.
 Also, a slight reshaping may help improve the physical strength of the material.
 May impact keycap outline.

-- [ ] We SHOULD make the cutout for the palm key on the wooden enclosure back-to-front symmetrical so that users could reverse the sculpted keycap to change the placement of the 'bump' on the keycap to better fit their hand sizes (keycaps)

 - [ ] We SHOULD investigate whether we can use a more aggressive fillet on the edge of the enclosure.
 It'd feel nice under the palms for folks with larger hands (without requring more expensive 3D milling)